Is there a “best way” to enable various types of hybrid cloud architecture?

 Finally, all events generated out of these static and dynamic use cases need to flow from on-premise, across the WAN/Internet, to Amazon for analytics and machine learning.

 Uniquely, we can connect applications and microservices, running in PCF with mainframes, all in real-time (with 99.999% availability) using our hardware appliances.
-Dynamic microservice use cases are perfect for our PCF Tile/VMR offering because you can easily and dynamically add additional messaging instances for new offers and for development.
+Dynamic microservice use cases are perfect for our PCF Tile/Software offering because you can easily and dynamically add additional messaging instances for new offers and for development.

 But wait, didn’t we just partition our system into three different messaging implementations, thus isolating them from each other?